Western countries are falling into the familiar habit of discouraging Kurdish self-determination.

 Iraqi Kurdistan is not a liberal democracy.
 Its politics are highly personalized.
 There is corruption and nepotism.
 Institutions are too often accountable to clans and interests as opposed to the public and the law.

 But the Kurds do better than most in the region.
-Factions have largely avoided violence since the civil war of the 1990s.
+Factions have largely avoided violence since a civil war in the 1990s.
 Foreign companies say they can do business in the region.
 Contracts are typically honored and enforced.
 The courts function.

 Having suffered repression at the hands of larger ethnic groups for centuries, the Kurds show a humanity and a generosity to others that is sorely lacking in their part of the world.
 Kurdish soldiers have protected Christians, Turkmen, Shiites and Yazidis from the Islamic State.
 Kurdish gender norms are also surprisingly liberal.